IMperiumX/leetcode-solutions/topics/prefix-sum.md

 ## Key Idea

 The core idea behind the prefix sum technique is that the sum of any subarray `arr[l:r+1]` can be expressed as the difference between two prefix sums: the sum up to index `r` minus the sum up to index `l-1`.

+## Use Cases

+Prefix sums are useful in various scenarios, including:

+- **Range Sum Queries**: Answering multiple queries about the sum of elements in different ranges of an array.
+- **Finding Subarrays with a Given Sum**: Efficiently finding subarrays that satisfy specific sum conditions.
+- **Dynamic Programming**: As a building block in dynamic programming solutions.
+- **Image Processing**: Calculating cumulative sums in image data.

 ## Example